kas1kas/wkds/README.md

 - connect the light sensor to the raspberry pi header as shown in the diagram.

 ### 2 mini
-- you only need to connecct the leds and the light sensor as described above
+- you only need to connect the leds and the light sensor as described above

+## The frame and letterplate
+### 1 original
+- MDF frame
+- Letterplate: wood, aluminium, (colored) acryl or any other 2 - 3 mm flat material
+- Letterplate swappable: other colors, different language.
+Mounted with magnets.

+### 2 mini
+- Cut out from one piece of massive hardwood by CNC.
+- 3D printed light containment grid.

 ## Diagrams
 more in /support